ModHiFi: Identifying High Fidelity predictive components for Model Modification: Background, Setup, and Related Work

 \subsection{Related Work}

 We briefly situate our work within the literature on vision and language model modification.
 A comprehensive survey is provided in \cref{app:relwork}.

-\textbf{Vision Model Modification} While structured pruning is well-established for CNNs and ViTs \citep{hoefler2021sparsity, fang2024isomorphic,yu2022width,fang2024isomorphic,yu2022unified}, and classwise unlearning has seen recent progress \citep{jia2023model, fan2023salun}, these tasks are typically treated in isolation.
+\textbf{Vision Model Modification} While structured pruning is well-established for CNNs and ViTs \citep{hoefler2021sparsity,fang2024isomorphic, yu2022width,fang2024isomorphic,yu2022unified}, and classwise unlearning has seen recent progress \citep{jia2023model, fan2023salun}, these tasks are typically treated in isolation.
 Crucially, prior methods for jointly addressing these problems rely heavily on access to labeled data \citep{murti2024discedit}.
-Our work provides the first unified framework for both pruning and unlearning that operates effectively using only unlabeled synthetic data.
+Our work presents the first unified framework for both pruning and unlearning, which operates effectively using only unlabeled synthetic data.

 \textbf{LLM Modification} Efficiency in LLMs is primarily addressed via structured pruning \citep{ma2023llm, men2024shortgpt} or sparsification \citep{ashkboos2024slicegpt}.
 However, these methods are often architecture-specific and do not extend to unlearning.
 By validating our method on both LLMs and vision models, we demonstrate a generalized approach to model modification that bridges the gap between these distinct domains.